xcart/xcart-docs/_pages/kb_en/taxes/VAT_GST/vat_samples.md

 VAT rate for [zone that must use VAT] = 20%
 VAT rate for [zone without VAT] = 0%

 ### **IV.
-Set up prices and VAT in such a way that the prices in the Admin area would not include VAT, the prices in the Customer area would be shown without VAT (with the "excluding VAT" label shown next to them), but VAT would be added at checkout.**
+Set up Prices and VAT in Such a Way That the Prices in the Admin Area Would Not Include VAT, the Prices in the Customer Area Would be Shown without VAT (with the "Excluding VAT" Label Shown Next to Them), but VAT Would Be Added at Checkout.**

 1. When adding products to your catalog via your store back end, enter product prices without VAT.